eirini-cloud/aws-terraform-ansible/README.md

 This repository contains infrastructure and configuration automation built as part of a 12-Week Technical Depth Programme focused on production-style engineering practices.

 The goal is to model *real-world workflows* used by infrastructure and platform teams.
+Details of the Programme on eirini.cloud

 ----